MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/properties/devenv-indentationcolumn-property.md

 This property is used by the **IndentationControls** property and **ShowAsTree** property.
 It has no effect if these properties aren't properly set.

+For more information about how to use this property, see [](../devenv-designing)
 ## Example

 ```